• Free shipping on all orders

 4. Elevate Your Cat’s Bed

 If your cat has a favorite place to sleep, consider raising it off the floor on a pallet or risers.
-A few inches of space between the bed and the floor allow air to circulate freely.
+A few inches of space between the bed and the floor allows air to circulate freely.
 You can also buy a hammock-style or window-mounted bed for your cat that serves the same purpose.
 Just don’t hang your bed from a sunny window, or else you’ll get an unintentional greenhouse effect.

 5. Give Damp Washcloth Cuddles